← Back to Blog

 AWS Codepipeline.png

-Key features:
+Key capabilities:

-• Managed service with no servers to maintain
+• Managed service with no servers to maintain.

-• Visual pipeline builder
+• Visual pipeline builder in the AWS console.

 14. Google Cloud Build